pikvm/pikvm/docs/faq.md

     * If your device is unable to connect to the Wi-Fi network that you have set up, check the 2.4 GHz Wi-Fi channel used by your Wi-Fi access point.
       If channels 12 to 14 are used (some countries have banned these channels) try to use a channel between 1 and 11.

-??? question "How do I connect to multiple Wifi networks?"
+??? question "How do I connect to multiple Wi-Fi networks?"
-    There are 2 ways to do this
+    There are two ways to do this.

     Recommended: